 Casco Viejo is the place to escape the bustle and hustle of the business district to stay, dine, enjoy nightlife, sightsee, stroll and souvenir shop.

-Strolling about this 337-year-old neighborhood, you'll absorb both history and contemporary local culture- every corner has something of historical significance or local color.
+Strolling about this 337-year-old neighborhood, enjoy both history and contemporary local culture- every corner has something of historical significance or local color.
 Another attraction is the sweeping ocean views of Panama Bay's modern skyscraper skyline by day and night, the Amador Causeway islands and the ship-busy entrance to the Panama Canal.

-Unmistakably Panamanian sounds and smells that fill the Casco Viejo air are part of that local color.
+Panamanian sounds and smells that fill the Casco Viejo air are part of that local color.
 Street peddlers cry out 'bollo' as they sell soft corn wrapped up in corn leaves, a Panamanian favorite.
 At Panama's "White House" the presidential honor guard's cheerful cadence perform early morning calisthenics, local kids play basketball in a community court, Kuna Indians sell colorful molas in the Plazas as lovers stroll hand in hand catching glimpses of the distant Canal, old-timers settle on park benches as their grandchildren play soccer around groups of passing tourists.

 The best way to experience Casco Viejo is to stay in a hotel in one of the beautifully restored buildings.
 This is the place to enjoy the sights, sounds and smells of the ocean free from Panama City's sprawl and traffic, yet the business district is a short 10 minutes away.
 Three hotels in restored historical buildings: the Canal House, Casa de Horno, or Las Clementinas.